saiharan12/S.Car/README.md

-BTW: This program is absolute trash; made for a random school competition(1st place). it's cringe worthy.
+BTW: This program is absolute trash; made for a random 7th grade school competition(1st place). it's cringe worthy.